yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/Before the HOL - Line-of-business application migration.md

     ![Browser screenshot showing the SmartHotel application](Images/BeforeTheHOL/smarthotel.png)

     > **Note:** If the SmartHotel application is not shown, wait 10 minutes and try again.
-It takes **at least 1 hour** from the start of template deployment.
+It takes **at least 1 hour 15 minutes** from the start of template deployment.
 You can also check the CPU, network and disk activity levels for the SmartHotelHost VM in the Azure portal, to see if the provisioning is still active.

 You should follow all steps provided *before* performing the Hands-on lab.